 - Sellers can sell the mortgage to private investors at a discount if they prefer a lump sum payment instead of periodic payments.

 What is a Seller Carry Back Mortgage

-If the seller has an existing mortgage, they may arrange for the buyer to take over the remaining of the mortgage payments and pay them the difference either through a lump sum or through additional payments made to them.
+If the seller has an existing mortgage, the seller may arrange for the buyer to take over the remaining balance of the mortgage payments and pay them the difference either through a lump sum or through a discount on a loan.
 The amount the buyer would pay as a loan in this scenario would be calculated as:

-When the buyer applies for a mortgage with traditional lenders such as banks or credit unions, and their application is not approved, the buyer may resort to asking the seller directly for financing.
-In a buyer’s market where there are more houses available for sales than interested buyers, a seller may agree to provide the buyer a carry back mortgage.
+When a buyer is looking for a second loan on their property, but conventional lenders are not willing to provide the loan, the buyer may resort to asking the seller directly for financing.
+In a buyer’s market where there are more houses available for sale than interested buyers, a seller may agree to provide the buyer a carry back mortgage.

 The terms can also include what happens in the case that, at some point, the buyer fails to make the payments owed to the seller.
 In this scenario, the seller can foreclose and take the property back from the buyer.

-After the buyer and seller have come to an agreement on the terms of the arrangement, they sign a promissory note.
+After the buyer and seller have agreed on the terms of the arrangement, they sign a promissory note.
 In the note, the buyer promises to pay an amount of money to the seller at a specific time with an agreed-upon interest rate.

 The next steps resemble that of a typical mortgage.
 The seller transfers the title of the property to the buyer and moves out of the house.